Back

 Asset Availability and Regional Differences

 Gemini supports approximately 70-80 cryptocurrencies.
-While this covers 95% of the total market cap (including BTC, ETH, SOL, XRP, and various stablecoins), it is significantly lower than Kraken (200+) or Binance (350+).
+While this includes much of the market capitalization represented by BTC, ETH, SOL, XRP, and several stablecoins, it remains below the asset counts offered by Kraken or Binance.

 Regional Availability: Gemini is available in all 50 U.S. states and over 60 countries.
 However, due to differing local regulations, features like derivatives trading are only available in specific jurisdictions outside the U.S. (e.g., under its Maltese MiFID II license).